Big data, AI, ChatGPT… Data has become indispensable in small and medium-sized businesses as well

 When ChatGPT Dethrones Google

 ChatGPT is also capable of solving technical problems.
-At small and medium-sized businesses specializing in software development, some programmers ask it, for example, to identify errors in their code and provide a solution so that their program works properly.
+At small and medium-sized businesses specializing in software development, some programmers ask it, for example, to detect errors in their code and provide a solution so that their program works properly.
 At another company, a chief financial officer regularly asks it accounting-related questions.

-New challenges
+New Challenges

-However, the adoption of these data analytics tools presents significant challenges for SMEs: concerns about data security and privacy, ethical considerations, the need for qualified personnel to manage and interpret the data, and so on.
+However, the adoption of these data analysis tools presents significant challenges for SMEs: concerns about data security and privacy, ethical considerations, the need for qualified personnel to manage and interpret the data, and so on.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.